 They had a helicopter lift (where the chopper would be lowered by hydraulic pumps into the building), completely paperless EHR systems, antibacterial flooring, all of this in a public/private hospital, backed by private investment.
 The company had also bought up adjacent plots to tear down the surrounding buildings and build a large hotel, the entire complex located strategically near the large international airport.

 At a meeting with a local VC firm, I was pleasantly surprised to see the thriving tech scene in Turkey.
 It’s no Silicon Valley, but there are certainly some entrepreneurs here trying to shake up the old economy, taking advantage of the massive market opportunities presented by the growing middle-class in Turkey.
 Mobile penetration is extremely high and the internet is fast, accessible, and widespread.
 Huge opportunities for e-commerce.

 Too much tax!
 I couldn’t open a bank account by walking in off the street (but I am American, so that doesn’t help.)

 Opening a company is more complicated than it needs to be.
-I suppose Istanbul isn’t a bad place to settle, but its not a strategic residency flag.
+I suppose Istanbul isn’t a bad place to settle, but it’s not a strategic residency flag.
 I’ll be in Monaco next week, however, and that is a fantastic place as a residency flag.

 Turkey is a fascinating place rich with history, and lots of great things to see.
 Less interesting from a strategic financial standpoint, plus – the weather isn’t great, and the taxes aren’t that low.
-More of a place to vacation then to plant flags.
-A great place to visit and the the food and the coffee are incredible.
-If you are able to live like a PT – why NOT spend some time in this country, in this city with vibrant and fascinating culture.
+More of a place to vacation than to plant flags.
+A great place to visit and the food and the coffee are incredible.
+If you are able to live like a PT – why NOT spend some time in this country, in this city with a vibrant and fascinating culture.